SaikiranDavangamS/devTinder/src/homework.md

 - Difference between caret and tilde ( ^ vs ~)
 - What are dependencies
 - What is the use of "-g" while npm install

+- initialize git
+- .gitignore
+- Create a remote repo on github.com
+- Push all code to remote origin
+- Play with routes and route extensions ex. /hello ,/ , hello/2 , /xyz
+- Order of the routes matter a lot
+- Install Postman app and make a workspace/collectio > test API call
+-